mcoria/chesstango/README.md

 # Credits
-- [www.chessprogramming.org](https://www.chessprogramming.org/) Probably this is one of the best chess programming help resource.
+- [www.chessprogramming.org](https://www.chessprogramming.org) probably is one of the best chess programming help resources
+- [chariot](https://github.com/tors42/chariot) has been used for invoking Lichess API
-- [Chariot](https://github.com/tors42/chariot) has been used for implementing the Lichess BOT.
+- [chessboard.js](https://chessboardjs.com) has been used for implementing ArenaTV UI
+- [jenetics](https://jenetics.io) has been used for game evaluation parameter tuning